Counselling

 I am a qualified counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).

-I believe that we all hold within us the answer to our own problems and that the therapeutic relationship between client and counsellor is a unique and powerful one, which can lead to the resolution of issues in a lasting and effective way.
-The personal strength which comes from finding your own solution can remain with you and be drawn upon in the future.
+I believe that we all hold within us the answer to our own problems and that the therapeutic relationship between client and counsellor is a unique and powerful one.
+The personal strength which comes from finding your own way forward can remain with you and be drawn upon in the future.

 Different ways in which we may work include (but are not limited to):